awhitney42/YumYumDonut/README.md

 - pokev+39,1 : This sets the main sprite color of the panda sprite to be white.
 - gosub8:gosub8 : The calls the subroutine at line 8 two times.
 Each time this runs, it loads the shape data for the each of the two sprites.

-**Line 3 : Start of Main Loop - Call Sprite Movement Subroutines and Check for Sprite Collision**
+**Line 3 : Start of Main Loop - Call Sprite Movement Subroutines, Check for Sprite Collision, and Read Joystick Position**

 Line 3 begins the main loop of the game.
 As the user plays, the program will jump here repeatedly until stopped by the user.